DjangoGirls/organizer-manual/sponsors/README.md

 - Post "call for help" on your social media channels.
 Maybe someone will join you!
 - Create a list of local companies who use Python on daily basis and email them asking for help
 - Reach out to global companies and organizations like [Github](http://community.github.com/) or ask the [Django Software Foundation](https://djangoproject.com/) for help.
 Keep in mind that the Django Software Foundation is a charity with a very limited budget, so only ask them if you really need their help.
 Also try to find global companies that haven't sponsored Django Girls events yet.
+- [Lincoln Loop](http://lincolnloop.com/) and [Divio](http://www.divio.ch/en/) are companies who support us via [Patreon](http://patreon.com/djangogirls), so please don't get in touch with them, as they can't handle replying to emails from organizers from all over the world.
+If you want them to sponsor your event, please get in touch with [hello@djangogirls.org](mailto:hello@djangogirls.org).
 - The Python Software Foundation provides a 50$ per attendee grant for Python Educational Programs (you are eglible for that!).
 Send them a grant proposal here: https://www.python.org/psf/grants/